 Add to a large mixing bowl the dried fruit, brandy, wine, jam and spices.
 Mix well, cover and stand overnight, stirring occasionally.

 (Pro tip: I usually leave it for 2-3 days so the fruit gets good and drunk).

 Whisk eggs and butter together.
 Add to fruit mixture with sugar, flour, oil and bicarbonate of soda.
 Stir with a wooden spoon to combine.

 Grease a 10-cup capacity pudding basin with melted butter.
 Refrigerate for 15 minutes.
 Brush with butter again.
 Line base of bowl with baking paper.

 Cut 1 large sheet of foil and 1 large sheet of baking paper.
 Lay paper over foil.
 Make a 3 cm pleat in the middle.
 Place, paper-side down, over pudding.
 Secure with string or use pudding lid to lock down.

 Place an upturned saucer into the base of a large, deep saucepan.
 Place basin onto saucer.
 Pour hot water into saucepan so it comes one-third of the way up the side of the basin.
 Cover with a tight-fitting lid.
 Bring to the boil.
 Reduce heat to low.
 Keep checking water level as the water can evaporate and may need to be topped up.
 Simmer for 5 hours or take off lid and check with a skewer (this is risky as it is very hot!).

-Remove pudding from water.
-Stand for 30 minutes.
-Turn onto a platter.
-Serve as desired.
+Remove pudding from water and let stand for 30 minutes.
+Turn onto a platter and serve as desired.
 Alternatively, cool completely then store.